About the NAVHDA Registry

 NAVHDA promotes selective canine breeding and canine population control by making test results and various educational reports available to the public.

-NAVHDA has an open registry.
-NAVHDA registration is a certification of purebred lineage, generated from a legitimate three-generation pedigree from a recognized registry or breed club.
 Dogs with an AKC-ILP (Indefinite Listing Privilege) number are not eligible for NAVHDA registration.

 NAVHDA’s pedigree is a NAVHDA performance and lineage document.
 The NAVHDA pedigree is the only document that provides the NAVHDA test results of the ancestors of a litter along with hip evaluations and DNA certification when provided.

-The public or breeder can obtain a Breeders Report which provides test results of all dogs tested by a given breeder sorted by whelp date with dam, sire and progeny listed.
+Using our searchable database, anyone can obtain a Breeders Report which provides test results of all dogs tested by a given breeder sorted by whelp date with dam, sire and progeny listed.